Snaps & Chats

 - Turn on login verification: this is an important feature that uses two-factor authentication to add an extra layer of security, if your password is ever compromised.

-- Don’t use third-party apps: third-party applications and plugins (or tweaks) are not supported by Snapchat, and can sometimes compromise the security of your account.
-We strongly suggest that you don’t install any, just to be safe!
+- Don’t use unauthorised third-party apps: Unauthorised third-party applications and plug-ins (or tweaks) are not supported or permitted by Snapchat because they can sometimes compromise the security of your and other Snapchatters’ accounts.

 Camera Search lets you identify things like products, songs, barcodes and more!
 Just press and hold on the Camera screen to look something up.